chromilo/udacity-suse-scholarship/README.md

 ---
 Day 59:
 1. Yesterday and the days before, I submitted my last Georgia Tech project with partner Luis.
 Many 2am sessions for this one.
 2. Today I completed the Observability project and submitted it for review to graders.
 Keeping my fingers crossed.
 Started with final lesson on Microservices Security with only 9 days left before end of term on Dec 2.
 However, I see that we may have an automatic 4-week extension.
+Finished lesson 1, downloaded the project artifacts for Hardened Micrososervices Environment, and finished reviewing the requirements for it.

 ![image](https://user-images.githubusercontent.com/75153964/143086343-afb6d5b2-4bac-4a30-9cbc-6b2f1da1ed21.png)